From RFM Analysis to Predictive Scoring Models

 Conclusion

-Our predicted customer scores provide a foundation for smarter marketing investment.
+The business value comes from systematic application.
 Focus resources on high-probability, high-value customers.
-Develop segment-specific campaigns matched to customer potential.
-Monitor performance against predictions to detect changes quickly.
-Use the models as decision support tools, not autopilot systems.
+Monitor performance against predictions to detect changes.
+Use the models as decision support tools.

 References